 Here are some examples.
 Deep breath!

-Goods include: art supplies, baby supplies, beauty products, clothing and fashion, cosmetics, DIY goods, dolls, e-cigarettes, electronic devices, filtration / purification, fitness equipment, food and groceries, furniture, garden buildings, gifts, health products, jewellery, motor parts, pet food, soft furnishings, toys, vehicles, watches, wine etc.
+Goods include: alcohol, art supplies, adult goods, baby supplies, beauty products, clothing and fashion, cosmetics, DIY goods, dolls, e-cigarettes, electronic devices, filtration / purification, fitness equipment, food and groceries, furniture, garden buildings, gifts, hair extensions, health products, jewellery, motor parts, packaging, pet food, soft furnishings, tenant checks, toys, vehicles, vehicle parts, watches, wine etc.

-Services include: accounts-related services, auctions, checking services (eg licence applications), children’s videos, coaching, comparison sites, computer games including MMORPGs and game apps, competitions (more about competition TCs), crowdfunding, CV distribution / job boards, dating (conventional and adult), dental services, diet plans, eBooks, educational / teaching services, event listing (e.g., sports), fleet management and logistics, lost property, medical testing and other medical services, meditation, photo storage, photography, printers, property listings, property-related services, recruitment, review websites, sports and other coaching, social media-related services, sustainability, taxi app management, tenant references, theatre online, therapy, tradespeople listings, training, translating, video editing, video sites, VOD/streaming, VOIP, webhosting, web template licensing, writing services, yoga etc.
+Services include: accounts-related services, auctions, broadband, checking services (eg licence applications), children’s videos, craft videos, coaching, comparison sites, computer games including MMORPGs and game apps, competitions (more about competition TCs), CV distribution / job boards, dating (conventional and adult), debt collection, dental services, diet plans, eBooks, educational / teaching services, electric scooter hire, event listing (e.g., sports), fleet management and logistics, live theatre, lost property, medical testing and other medical services, meditation, photo storage, photography, printers, property listings, property-related services, recruitment, review websites, sports and other coaching, social media-related services, sustainability, taxi app management, tenant references, theatre online, therapy, tradespeople listings, training, translating, video editing, video sites, VOD/streaming, VOIP, webhosting, web template licensing, writing services, yoga etc.

-Platform services (i.e. enabling suppliers to contract with customers onsite or in-app) include: adult services (Onlyfans model), artists, babies, car and other auctions, beauticians, cleaners, coaches, craftspeople, crowdfunding, designers, digital assets, driving instructors, escorts, events, gardeners, handyman, holiday property shares, language holiday exchanges, medical services, personal trainers, restaurants (connecting with delivery drivers), therapists, translators, tutors, web advertisers etc. And suppliers of goods such as aviation parts, clothing and fashion, baby products and marine supplies.
+Platform services (i.e. enabling suppliers to contract with customers onsite or in-app) include: adult services (Onlyfans model), artists, babies, car and other auctions, beauticians, cleaners, coaches, craftspeople, crowdfunding, designers, digital assets, driving instructors, escorts, events, gardeners, handyman, holiday property shares, language holiday exchanges, masseurs, medical services, nannies, personal trainers, restaurants (food/delivery), stylists, therapists, translators, tutors, web advertisers, etc. And suppliers of goods such as aviation parts, clothing and fashion, baby products and marine supplies.